Matchgate circuits deeply thermalize

 \textit{\textbf{Discussion and outlook.}---} We have rigorously shown that random free-fermion states deeply thermalize.
 Specifically, we showed that the projected ensemble tends towards a particular universal distribution---the Gaussian Haar ensemble---at the level of both statistical moments (in keeping with previous methodology \cite{Cotler2023,HoChoi2022,MaxMichelePRL,Claeys2022, Ippoliti2022solvablemodelofdeep}), but also using the more general Wasserstein-1 distance $W_1$.
 Our rigorous theorems are complemented by numerical simulations, which also show a power-law convergence with depth $t$ for local circuits, which we attribute to the diffusive spreading of quantum information.
 A key distinction between Gaussian and universal dynamics seems to be that the former typically shows power-law decay of $W_1$ and moments, while the latter shows exponential decay, with respect to $L_B$ or~$t$.

-Since properties of the projected ensemble can be probed in a postselection-free manner using classical side-processing \cite{psf2,psf3}, which can be done efficiently for matchgate circuits, the form of DT we found offers a versatile way to benchmark and use quantum simulators.
-It would be interesting to employ our formalism to the distributions of a wider array of observables, and to extend it to circuits doped with non-Gaussian gates.
-In particular, identifying observables whose distributions show a stark contrast between Gaussian and universal dynamics could help study phase transitions between classically efficiently simulable and hard-to-simulate regimes of quantum dynamics.
+Because matchgate circuits are efficiently simulable, these phenomena can be experimentally probed in a scalable manner, using classical side-processing to avoid postselection issues \cite{psf2,psf3}.
+This form of DT, therefore, offers a versatile way to benchmark quantum simulators.
+While similar approaches might apply to Clifford circuits as well, we find that the PE there exhibits a much more trivial structure, forming at most a 1-design~\cite{SM}.
+Moving forward, it would be interesting to study how these phenomena are enriched upon doping with a small number of non-Gaussian gates.
+In addition, using this formalism to identify observables whose distributions show a stark contrast between Gaussian and universal dynamics could help study phase transitions between classically efficiently simulable and hard-to-simulate regimes of quantum dynamics.
 Finally, expanding our analysis to account for realistic experimental imperfections by including the effects of noise and measurement errors would be appealing.

 \textit{ \textbf{Acknowledgments.}---} We thank Jan Behrends and Wen Wei Ho for useful discussions.
 This work was supported by EPSRC PhD Studentship 2606484, EPSRC grant EP/V062654/1, and by Trinity College, Cambridge.
 Our simulations used resources at the Cambridge Service for Data Driven Discovery operated by the University of Cambridge Research Computing Service (\href{www.csd3.cam.ac.uk}{www.csd3.cam.ac.uk}), provided by Dell EMC and Intel using EPSRC Tier-2 funding via grant EP/T022159/1, and STFC DiRAC funding (\href{www.dirac.ac.uk}{www.dirac.ac.uk}).